 You can increase the amount of time you spend in humid conditions a little more each day, just make sure to listen to your body.

-The humidity levels inside your home should stay between 30% and 50%.
+The humidity levels inside your home should stay between 30-50%.
 Too much indoor humidity can affect your health in all the ways listed above and damage your possessions.
 It can even encourage the growth of mold and fungus.
 Too little humidity in your home and you could be dealing with dry skin and hair, frequent colds and coughs, and a breeding ground for viruses and germs.

 To monitor the humidity levels at home, you can use a hygrometer, a device that measures the amount of moisture in the surrounding air.
 It looks very similar to a thermometer and can be purchased at hardware stores or online.